jkomoros/boardgame/TUTORIAL.md

 }
 ```

 Then, every time you change the shape of one of your objects, run `go generate` on the command line.
-That will create `autoreader.go`, with generated getters and setters for all of your objects.
+That will create `auto_reader.go`, with generated getters and setters for all of your objects.

 One other thing to note: the actual concrete structs that you define, like `gameState` and `playerState`, should almost always include the mutable variant of an interface type (`Stack`, `SizedStack`, `Enum`, `RangeEnum` and `Timer`; not the versions with "Immutable" prepended); the PropertyReader methods will return just the read-only subset of those objects.
 In general the whole point of having a state object is to represent the state that *changes* which is why you generally want the mutable variant.
 However, there are couple of cases where you might want the immutable variant: when you have read-only properties on a component, or when you're using Merged Stacks, which are inherently read-only (more on that later).
 But for the most part just always use the mutable variants in your state objects.